Samaara-Das/Backtest-Automater/README.md

 # Backtest Automater

-Backtest Automater automates running back tests on MT4 and extracting data from generated back test reports.
+Backtest Automater automates running back tests on MT4 using desktop automation and extracting data from generated back test reports.
 This is how it works:
 - extracts data from existing HTML back test reports to an Excel file referred to as "Back Test Data".
 - reads settings from another Excel file.